.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 Broken links are links to pages that can’t be found are accessed, often because they no longer exist:

 This method works great because no site owner wants to send their audience to 404 pages.
-(Even if a 404 page has brilliant copy — like in the example above.)
+(Even if a 404 page has a brilliant copy — like in the example above.)

-By sending the owners suitable replacement links, you’re actually helping them solve their problems.
-So, they’re likely to include your link.
+By sending the owners suitable replacement links, you’re actually helping them solve their problems, so they’re likely to include your link.

 Pros: